Green Smoothie Gourmet

 Created by Dee Dine

-Sprinkle cookie sticks are made with only two wholesome ingredients and are a fun snappy cookie that is perfect for a cookie platter, birthday celebration and a fun kid-friendly cooking project.
+These easy sprinkle cookie sticks are made with only 2 wholesome ingredients and are fun snappy cookie perfect for a cookie platter, birthday celebration and a fun kid-friendly cooking project.

 5 from 1 vote